Distortion Resilience for Goal-Oriented Semantic Communication: Proof on Theorem

 \section{Proof on Theorem~\ref{theorem:sequential-semcom-distortion}}

-We a sequential process as defined in Figure~\ref{fig:Semcom-Process} as a Markov process.
+We have a sequential process as defined in Figure~\ref{fig:Semcom-Process} as a Markov process.
 Thus, the posterior distribution at the receiver can be represented as follows:

-Here, we denote $x^s_i, x^r_i, x^o_i, \widetilde{x}_i$ as the decompressed data (i.e., effected information loss by channel model and semantic compression), data at the receiver (i.e., effected by ), original data, and the empirical ideal data of the global dataset, respectively.
+Here, we denote $x^s_i, x^r_i, x^o_i, \widetilde{x}_i$ as the decompressed data (i.e., effected information loss by channel model and compression), data at the receiver (i.e., effected by ), original data, and the empirical ideal data of the global dataset, respectively.

-Furthermore, the reconstruction loss of a compression system follows the Gaussian distribution $\mathcal{N}(0, \sigma^{\text{sem}})$ \cite{2022-FL-HCFL}.
-Applying the gaussian distribution function with the lemma~\ref{lemma:sequential-model-distortion}, the total variance for the sequential process of SemCom system is given by:
+Furthermore, the reconstruction loss of a compression system follows the Gaussian distribution $\mathcal{N}(0, \sigma^{\text{sem}})$ \cite{2023-FL-HCFL}.
+Applying the Gaussian distribution function with Lemma~\ref{lemma:sequential-model-distortion}, the total distortion for the sequential process of the SemCom system is given by: